yamalight/generator-powder/README.md

 `$ yo powder:directive myDirective`
 Generates a new angular directive named *myDirective* and injects it into main app.

+`$ yo powder:filter myFilter`
+Generates a new angular filter named *myFilter* and injects it into main app.

 ## Learning Your Way Around

 Once installed, you can create a basic application by following the prompts.